 Why Do We Need to Conserve Energy?

-As of today, most of the energy is generated from coal powered power plants.
-These plants do generate energy but also can pollute the environment by emitting harmful gases in the atmosphere and releasing toxic gases.
-These toxic gases are just not only harmful to the environment but also for human and animal health.
+As of today, most of the energy is generated from coal-powered power plants.
+These plants do generate energy but also can pollute the environment by emitting harmful gases into the atmosphere and releasing toxic gases.
+These toxic gases are just not only harmful to the environment but also to human and animal health.
 Every year millions of people lose their lives due to the presence of toxic substances in the air that we breathe.
 One of the serious environmental issues that we are facing today is air pollution.
 Resources that we have, should be used economically to conserve them for future use since they are limited and will expire one day.
-The ugliest part is that we, humans, have been using these resources at such a high rate that we might end up not having at all resources.
+The ugliest part is that we, humans, have been using these resources at such a high rate that we might end up not having all resources.
 These resources such as coal, oil, and gas are not sustainable.
 They might not be available for the next coming generation.
-Therefore, one of our tasks is to conserve and save energy as much we can to make it available for our kids and protect our environment from further degradation.
+Therefore, one of our tasks is to conserve and save energy as much as we can to make it available for our kids and protect our environment from further degradation.

 While insulating a building, the most important thing is to stop the air leak.
-But since in a lot of homes there are a lot of holes that allow the air to come in and go out, this is a problem.
+But since in a lot of homes, there are a lot of holes that allow the air to come in and go out, this is a problem.
 So if you compare the air leakage with the fact of leaving the door open, it’s going to be the same thing.

 The solution is to seal the “building envelope” and prevent air from leaking in or out.
 The best product that we use to do this is Spray Foam Insulation.

 Depending on the project, two options.
-We applied the “Half-Pound” spray foam product in liquid form, it expanded dramatically and hardened into a semi-rigid finished application.
+We applied the “Half-Pound” spray foam product in liquid form, and it expanded dramatically and hardened into a semi-rigid finished application.
 Is recommended for interior use.

 For higher performance, we use the “Two-Pound” spray foam product which has better R-Value performance and is a more efficient air barrier, vapour barrier.
-It’s ideal for insulating below grade foundations and exterior foundation concrete.
+It’s ideal for insulating below-grade foundations and exterior foundation concrete.

-Spray Foam Insulation is a product that maybe is not affordable from everybody but it is the best of all products that we use.
+Spray Foam Insulation is a product that maybe is not affordable for everybody but it is the best of all products that we use.
 Energy savings (on heating and cooling) will continue for years and years.
 The structure of the building will be stronger and that’s a big plus.